Mir Aimal Kansi: Shootings

 On 25 January 1993, Kansi stopped his borrowed brown Datsun station wagon behind a number of vehicles waiting at a red traffic light on the eastbound side of Route 123, Fairfax County.
 The vehicles were waiting to make a left turn into the main entrance of CIA headquarters.
 Kansi emerged from his vehicle with his semi-automatic Type 56 assault rifle and proceeded to move among the lines of vehicles, firing a total of 10 rounds into them, killing Lansing H. Bennett, 66, and Frank Darling, 28.
 Three others were left with gunshot wounds.
 Darling was shot first and later received additional gunshot wounds to the head after Kansi shot the other victims.

 Kansi returned to his vehicle and drove to a nearby park.
 After 90 minutes of waiting, he realized that he was not being actively sought; he then drove back to his Reston apartment.
 At the time, reports said police were looking for a white male in his twenties and that the shooting was not thought to be directly connected to the CIA.
 He hid the rifle in a green plastic bag under a sofa, went to a McDonald's to eat, and booked himself into a Days Inn for the night.
 The CNN news reports he watched made it clear that police had misidentified his vehicle and did not have his license plate number.
 The next morning, he took a flight to Quetta, Pakistan.

-According to Kansi, he killed CIA employees because, "I was really angry with the policy of the U.S. government in the Middle East, particularly toward the Palestinian people," Kansi said in a prison interview with CNN affiliate WTTG.
+According to Kansi, he killed CIA employees because, "I was really angry with the policy of the U.S. government in the Middle East, particularly toward the Palestinian people", Kansi said in a prison interview with FOX affiliate WTTG.

 On 16 February 1993, Kansi, then a fugitive, had been charged in absentia.
 The charges involved the capital murder of Darling, the murder of Bennett, and three counts of malicious wounding for the other victims, along with related firearms charges.